LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/magic-numbers/README.md

 There is a problem with the code: it uses that `3.14159...` value as a magic number, inserting it directly into our code in multiple places.

 We fixed this problem in a new version, [pizza-1.c](./pizza-1.c).
-But this version still wasn't perfect...
+But that version still wasn't perfect...

 Eventually, after a couple more improvements, we arrived a a nice solution in [pizza-3.c](./pizza-3.c).